Contemporary knowledge about God, Evolution, and the meaning of human life.

 Do not regard yourself as precious jasper!
 Be simple, like a common stone!

 40. The interaction of opposites is the sphere of Tao’s activity.

 The Highest Subtlety is one of the most important qualities of Tao.
 It is opposed by the coarse qualities of evil people.

 All the development of incarnate beings happens with the interaction of these opposites.

-However, the world of matter originated from the Subtlest Source…
+However, the world of matter itself originated from the Subtlest Source…

 41. The wise, having learned about Tao, aspire to self-realization in It.

-The unwise, having learned about Tao, sometimes remember about It and sometimes forget.
+The unwise, having learned about Tao, sometimes remember about It and sometimes forget about It.

 Foolish people, having learned about Tao, ridicule It.
-They regard Those who have cognized Tao as insane… They regard the wisdom as insanity…, the higher justice as vice…, the righteousness as depravity…, the great truth as false…
+They regard Those Who have cognized Tao as insane… They regard the wisdom as insanity…, the higher justice as vice…, the righteousness as depravity…, the great truth as falsity…

 Yes, the great square has no corners, the great sound cannot be heard, the great image cannot be seen…